Start Annotation

 Autonomous systems do not simply detect objects—they interpret structure.
 Whether navigating a road, flying a drone, or guiding a robot through a warehouse, intelligent systems must understand where to go next.
 Paths, lanes, boundaries, and routes guide every navigation decision.

 However, these elements do not appear as isolated objects.
 Instead, they exist as continuous lines that stretch, curve, split, and reconnect across space.
 Therefore, autonomous navigation depends heavily on how well AI models learn linear structure.
-This is where polyline labeling plays a foundational role, enabling models to understand routes as connected paths rather than fragmented detections.
+This is where polyline labeling guide plays a foundational role, enabling models to understand routes as connected paths rather than fragmented detections.

 What Is Polyline Labeling?